 Partners and supporters

 The Australian aid program provides core funding to Femili PNG (as announced by Foreign Minister Julie Bishop in February 2014).
 The funding is part of the Pacific Women Shaping Pacific Development program.

 Newcrest provided us with K200,000 in 2017 to renovate our new office.

 The Harold Mitchell Foundation funds programs in health, education and the arts that make a difference in Australia and our region.
-It supported Femili PNG through a direct grant of $10,000 in 2015, and again in 2016.
+The foundation has supported Femili PNG through direct grants of $10,000 in 2015, $10,000 in 2016 and $30,000 in 2018.

 Zenag Chicken is a 100% PNG owned poultry company.
 Zenag kindly donates a box of 108 fresh eggs every two weeks for our clients staying in local safe houses—a huge help, as many clients have no way of supporting themselves or purchasing essentials while living in emergency accommodation.